South Coast NSW History Story

 Numbaa is now a farming area but was once the site of a reasonably substantial village.

 It was part of the large 1822 land grant to Alexander Berry and Edward Wollstonecraft that straddled the Shoalhaven River.
-Because the soils on the south side of the river were more fertile it immediately became a farming area for corn, potatoes and wheat…with Alexander Berry building a substantial grannery/flour mill in nearly Pyree before it was realised that wheat developed rust and was, therefore, an unsuitable crop.
+Because the soils on the south side of the river were more fertile it immediately became a farming area for corn, potatoes and wheat…with Alexander Berry building a substantial grannery/flour mill in 1830 in nearby Pyree before it was realised that wheat developed rust and was, therefore, an unsuitable crop.
 Dairying then became a substantial pursuit.

 In 1868 the Municipality of Numbaa was incorporated.
 It seems to have amalgamated with, or been taken over by, another municipality by the early 20th century, a July 1931 newspaper reporting 'Perhaps the oldest building, certainly the most historic connection with the early days, of this district was demolished last week, at Numbaa.
 It comprised the old courthouse, gaol, library and council chambers, and in later days, in the time of the late Mr. Edward Pritchard, did service as a blacksmith shop for the proprietor, Mr. Geo.
-Coulthart, who was the village smithy there for quite a number of years…In the early days it was regarded as one of the most pretentious structures established under Government dictation for the object of maintaining law and order, and providing good local government in every sense of the word.’
+Coulthart, who was the village smithy there for quite a number of years…In the early days it was regarded as one of the most pretentious structures established under Government dictation for the object of maintaining law and order, and providing good local government in every sense of the word.

 On 30th March 1892 Berry’s Numbaa estates, which then ‘consisted of between 5000 and 6000 acres, apportioned into some 108 farms from 20 to 200 acres’ were sold at auction.